-you already have a baby with spina bifida;
+- you already have a baby with spina bifida;

 - you have coeliac disease;

 - you have diabetes;

+- you have sickle cell disease;

 - you are obese;

 - you take anti-epileptic medicines.
 Ask your GP for advice as well.

 Rubella (German measles)

 Rubella in early pregnancy can damage your developing baby.
 It is important to make sure that you have had two MMR (measles, mumps and rubella) vaccines before you get pregnant again, to ensure that you are protected against rubella infection.